 The Sisters of Mercy were founded out of a deep concern for persons who are poor.
 Today, that commitment is focused in five “critical concerns” Earth, Immigration, nonviolence, racism & women.
 As a community we address the critical concerns in our curriculum, through prayer; attention to personal, communal and institutional choices; education; advocacy with legislators and other government leaders; and corporate engagement.

-Positive moral and religious values are fundamental to personal growth, social responsibility and global awareness.
+• Positive moral and Catholic values are fundamental to personal growth, social responsibility and global competency.

-The goal of education is to develop and nurture the whole person: intellectually, spiritually, morally, physically, emotionally and socially.
+• Gwynedd develops and nurtures the whole person: intellectually, spiritually, morally, physically, emotionally, and socially.

-Each student succeeds in a supportive educational environment that encourages her distinct abilities, talents and interests.
+• Each student succeeds in a supportive environment that encourages development of her distinct abilities, talents, and interests.

 • Gwynedd women are educated, inspired, and empowered by Mercy to effect change for the greater good.